sutunam/mage-patch/README.md

         Turn off stdin and stdout output of the patch script.
 ```

+## Notes

+You don't need to care about an error: if a patch is not applicable, the Magento script do not apply it (this is featured by Magento).
+You can so allways run the script with the ```--continueOnError 1``` option.

 ## Examples

 Apply all availables patches to the Magento installion in `./htdocs` :
 ```